-- Know the cluster name that contains the failing node. - Confirm that a spare node is in the same rack as the SAN Volume Controller Console cluster containing the failed node. - Make a record of the last five characters of the original WWNN.
+- Ensure that the GUI that is used to access the cluster and spare node is running at least version 1.1.1 of the software. - Know the cluster name that contains the failing node. - Confirm that a spare node is in the same rack as the cluster containing the failed node. - Make a record of the last five characters of the original WWNN.
 This identification is needed if you decide in the future to designate the spare node as a normal node that can be assigned to any cluster.
-Use the svcinfo Isnode command to see the WWNN.
+Use the svcinfo lsnode command to see the WWNN.